Perez-Herrera-Luna/CPE301-semester-project/README.md

     - "Video Submission.mp4" (Video of the system in operation)
     - Various photos of the swamp cooler
 - "Schematic_Diagram.png" (A schematic of the machine)
+- "Project Overview.pdf" (Document containg information about the project)